 InIternational Women's Day - Why we celebrate on March 8th

-Friday March 06, 2009 10:59 by Aileen O’Carroll - WSM (WS 107)
+category international | gender and sexuality | news report author Friday March 06, 2009 10:59author by Aileen O’Carroll - WSM (WS 107) Report this post to the editors

 There are a few ways in which International Women's Day can be approached.
 It can be ignored.
 This is what mostly happens in the mainstream media.
 Unlike Valentines Day and Mothers Day, cards aren't given and presents aren't bought.
 With no profit to be made out of it, the day is not exactly one that jumps out and grabs the attention.
-International Women's Day is an expressly political day.
-In 1907 women sweatshop workers marched in New York and thus the first International Women's day was born.
-Often when women are celebrated it is because they are either cute (Valentine's Day) or caring (Mothers' Day). |

 Anyone in Dublin who wants to mark IWD should come to the Feminist Walking Tour this Sunday (http://www.indymedia.ie/article/90888), organised by RAG, Choice Ireland and LashBack.